5T33Z0/OC-Little-Translated/11_Graphics/iGPU/Skylake_Spoofing_macOS13/README.md

 ![videoproc_HD530](https://user-images.githubusercontent.com/76865553/174106261-050c342d-66f9-4f98-b63c-c4bbea3f7f28.png)

 ## NOTES and CREDITS
-- When spoofing the iGPU in macOS Ventura this way, there are still issues related to HEVC encoding/decoding.
-Aben is working on a [test build of WEG](https://github.com/abenraj/WhateverGreen/tree/SKL-HEVC-test) which tries to address this issue.
+- When spoofing the iGPU in macOS Ventura, you might experience glitches and issues related to HEVC encoding/decoding.
-- The previously used, additional `SKLAsKBLGraphicsInfo.kext` is no longer required
+- The previously used `SKLAsKBLGraphicsInfo.kext` is no longer required
 - PMheart for the Patch
 - Acidanthera for OpenCore, Lilu and Whatevergreen
 - Cyberdevs for the [settings](https://www.insanelymac.com/forum/topic/351969-pre-release-macos-ventura/?do=findComment&comment=2785675)